leobudima/elogii-blog/content/what-is-delivery-management-software.md

 Let’s say you run a construction materials delivery company.
 According to [SCM Globe](https://www.scmglobe.com/impact-of-last-mile-delivery-and-3pl-in-construction-supply-chains/), you spend 53% of operational expenditure on delivery.

 Considering that you can raise efficiency by 91.5% with delivery management software, that means you [save 42% of operational expenditure](https://elogii.com/blog/construction-materials-delivery/) each month you use it.

-But let’s quantify that.
-How much money do you actually save?

 Based on our [ROI calculator](https://elogii.com/roi), you save **$1,126.67 per vehicle each month**.